-A new feature, that was introduced with the S6 (and also comes on the new S4), is selective room cleaning.
+A new feature, that was introduced with the S6 (and also comes on the S4 and the S6 Pure), is selective room cleaning.
 After a first trip out you are presented with a map showing what it has deciphered as different rooms as different colors.
 My downstairs has an open plan kitchen and dining room, so it had these grouped together, but it's easy enough to manually edit them.

 Once your map is how you want it, you can individually select rooms for cleaning, which is handy.